Berdychiv: In the Polish-Lithuanian Commonwealth

+In the Russian Empire

-In 1793, after the second division of the Polish-Lithuanian Commonwealth and the annexation of Right-Bank Ukraine to Russia, Berdychiv became part of the Volyn Province as a town of Zhitomirsky Uyezd.
+In 1793, after the Second Partition of Poland and the annexation of Right-Bank Ukraine to the Russian Empire, Berdychiv became part of the Volyn Province as a town of Zhitomirsky Uyezd.
 In 1798, it had 864 houses and 4820 people.
 The town was the administrative centre of the Berdichevsky Uyezd, a part of the Kyiv Governorate (1796–1925).

-The banking industry was moved from Berdychiv to Odessa (a major port city) after 1850, and the town became impoverished again in a short period of time.

-In 1846, the town had 1893 buildings, 69 of which were brick-made, 11 streets, 80 alleys, and four squares.
-Honoré de Balzac visited it in 1850 and noted that its unplanned development made it resemble the dance of a polka as some buildings leaned left while others leaned right.
-In 1857, Polish-British writer Joseph Conrad, regarded as one of the greatest novelists to write in the English language, was born in Berdychiv.

-Jewish history

-According to the census of 1789, Jews constituted 75% of Berdychiv's population (1,951 out of 2,640, of whom 246 were liquor dealers, 452 houseowners, 134 merchants, 188 artisans, 150 clerks and 56 idlers).
-In 1797, Prince Radziwill granted seven Jewish families the monopoly privilege of the cloth trade in the town.
+Trade began to decline since 1798, however it revived during the Napoleonic Wars in 1812–1814.
 Jews were a major driving force of the town's commerce in the first half of the 19th century, founding a number of trading companies (some traded internationally) and banking establishments, and serving as agents of the neighboring estates of Polish nobility (szlachta).

-By the end of the 18th century, Berdychiv became an important center of Hasidism.
-As the town grew, a number of noted scholars served as rabbis there, including Lieber the Great, Joseph the Harif and the Tzadik Levi Yitzchok of Berditchev (the author of Kedushat Levi), who lived and taught there until his death in 1809.
-See also Berditchev (Hasidic dynasty).

-Berdychiv was also one of the centers of the conflict between Hasidim and Mitnagdim.
 As the ideas of Haskalah influenced parts of the Jewish communities, a large group of Maskilim formed in Berdychiv in the 1820s.
 In 1847, 23,160 Jews resided in Berdychiv and by 1861 the number doubled to 46,683.
 Berdychiv became the city with the largest share of Jewish population in Ukraine and the Russian Empire.
 The May Laws of 1882 and other government persecutions affected Jewish population and in 1897, out of the town's population of 53,728, 41,617 (about 80%) were Jewish.
 58% of Jewish males and 32% of Jewish females were literate.

+In 1840 the Carmelite printing house was moved to Zhytomyr.
+In 1831 local schools were closed down by Tsarist authorities as punishment for the unsuccessful Polish November Uprising, and in 1864 the Carmelite monastery was dissolved as punishment for the January Uprising.
+In 1837, the Związek Ludu Polskiego Polish resistance organization was founded in the city.
+The banking industry was moved from Berdychiv to Odesa (a major port city) after 1850, and the town became impoverished again in a short period of time.

+In 1846, the town had 1893 buildings, 69 of which were brick-made, 11 streets, 80 alleys, and four squares.
+Honoré de Balzac visited it in 1850 and noted that its unplanned development made it resemble the dance of a polka as some buildings leaned left while others leaned right.
+In 1857, Polish-British writer Joseph Conrad, regarded as one of the greatest novelists to write in the English language, was born in Berdychiv.

 Around the turn of the 20th century, Berdychiv counted some 80 synagogues and batei midrash, and was famous for its cantors.